xarray-contrib/xarray_leaflet/README.md

 ## How does it compare to other visualization libraries?

 xarray-leaflet doesn't try to reinvent the wheel.
-It stands on the shoulders of giants: xarray, Dask, Jupyter widgets, Leaflet.
+It stands on the shoulders of giants: xarray, Jupyter widgets, Leaflet.
 By combining this software stack, it opens up new possibilities while being a relatively small library.

 ## Installation